tinymce/tinymce-docs/general-configuration-guide/basic-setup.md

 ## Plugin configuration

-The `plugins` configuration option enables the plugins functionality within the editor.
-TinyMCE plugins provide useful features to extend and enhance the TinyMCE experience.
+The `plugins` configuration option enables the plugins functionality within the editor. {{site.productname}} plugins provide useful features to extend and enhance the {{site.productname}} experience.

-> Important: Now is the time to consider which plugins to include in TinyMCE
+> Important: Now is the time to consider which plugins to include in {{site.productname}}

 Enabling plugin functionality is simple.
 Simply add the `plugins` key to `tinymce.init()` and provide a comma, space-separated string, or an array of strings as values.